sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  a propietary protocol that prevents it to work with equivalent systems from other manufacturers, thus having a low interconnectivity.
 A system that performs equally, and that uses an open protocol has higher interconnectivity, because it can be used with different manufacturer equipments/systems.
- - expanseability: is the ability to increase the functionality or propierties of a system. (architecture evaluation).
+ - expanseability: is the ability to increase the functionality or propierties of a system. (architecture evaluation). for example if the system has a plug-in engine or similar.

 ## Structure or Architectural Testing: White-box test
 It is also knwon as a **white-box** testing.
 Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.